 AHSL 7180 Implications of Pharmacology in Audiology (1:1:0) This course will provide the basic information necessary to understand the effects of prescription and nonprescription medications on the auditory and balance systems.
 Topics will include mechanisms of drug actions, side effects, how age and disease affect these mechanisms, specific effects of certain drugs on the hearing and balance system, and herbal medications.
+ISBN: 978-1-4-1801130-7

 AHSL 7198-7199 Clinical Practicum (1:1:0) Supervised clinical practicum in audiology.
+No textbook is required.

 AHSL 7225 Research Colloquium (2:2:0) Seminar discussion on applied research techniques in the field of audiology.
 Emphasis is placed on analyzing research applied to patients across the lifespan.
+ISBN: 978-0-2-0544961-3